-5.2.6 vs. TTFLASH.
-TTFLASH [9] is a "tiny-tail" flash controller design by pushing GCs to a finer-granularity (i.e., chip level) and perform them rotationally.
+- 22 Huaicheng Li, Martin L. Putra, Ronald Shi, Fadhil I. Kurnia, Xing Lin, Jaeyoung Do, Achmad Imam Kistijantoro, Gregory R. Ganger, and Haryadi S. Gunawi - 6.2.6 VS. TTFLASH.
+TTFLASH [10] is a "tiny-tail" flash controller design by pushing GCs to a finer-granularity (i.e., chip level) and perform them rotationally.
 We followed TTFLASH firmware organizations and implemented TTFLASH logics in FEMU.
-Figure 9h shows IODA can achieve similar predictable latencies as a RAID-5 array of four TTFLASH drives.
-However, TTFLASH's internal RAIN [61] layout shrinks per-drive capacity and throughput as one channel is dedicated for in-device parity maintenance (25% degradation, not shown).
-We would also like to further stress that IODA design achieves predictable I/Os without heavily re-architecting the flash firmware/controller as TTFLASH does (§2.3), thus distinguishing itself in its unique design context (host/device co-design), principles (simplicity for deployment), and technical challenges (PLM refinement and management, as well as host OS predictable I/O stack design).

-5.2.7 vs. MittOS.
-MittOS [38] advocates a SLO-aware interface to allow quick I/O fail-over to replicas for fast response.
+Figure 10h shows IODA can achieve similar predictable latencies as a RAID-5 array of four TTFLASH drives.
+However, TTFLASH's internal RAIN [69] layout shrinks per-drive capacity and throughput as one channel is dedicated for in-device parity maintenance (25% degradation, not shown).
+We would also like to further stress that IODA design achieves predictable I/Os without heavily re-architecting the flash firmware/controller as TTFLASH does (§3.3), thus distinguishing itself in its unique design context (host/device co-design), principles (simplicity for deployment), and technical challenges (PLM refinement and management, as well as host OS predictable I/O stack design). - 6.2.7 vs. MittOS.
+MittOS [39] advocates a SLO-aware interface to allow quick I/O fail-over to replicas for fast response.
 It relies on "open/white-box" device knowledge to make OS-level predictions, thus not applicable for commercial devices.
-As shown in Figure 9i, MittOS loses to IODA as I/O fail-over might also be slow if the target node/device is busy.
+As shown in Figure 10i, MittOS loses to IODA as I/O fail-over might also be slow if the target node/device is busy.
 IODA's PL{Win} approach eliminates the gap here.
 A side note, MittOS's I/O fast-rejecting interface is based on OS-level prediction to the underlying "profiled" devices, while IODA per-IO predictability flag (PL{IO}) is lightweight and accurate with host/device collaboration.

-5.3 Extended Evaluations
+6.3 Extended Evaluations

+While previous sections focus on performance, this section covers other various aspects of IODA.

-5.3.1 IODA on OpenChannel-SSD (OCSSD).
+- 6.3.1 IODA on OpenChannel-SSD (OCSSD).
 IODA approach also runs well on real SSD hardware.
-We reimplement IODA's firmware changes in the Linux Light-NVM driver ("host-side firmware") and run it on OCSSD [24].
-Figure 9j shows a similar improvement as on FEMU, as shown earlier in Figure 4a.

-5.3.2 IODA on Light-NVM on "FEMU{OC}".
+We re-implement IODA's firmware changes in the Linux LightNVM driver ("host-side firmware") and run it on OCSSD [25].
+Figure 10j shows a similar improvement as on FEMU, as shown earlier in Figure 5a. - 6.3.2 IODA on LightNVM on "FEMU ${OC}$ ".
 Unfortunately, our 5-year-old OCSSD became erratic and the vendor no longer supports/sells it; we could not complete more experiments on our OCSSD.
-This reality of real SSD hardware platforms is likely a reason why software-based flash emulators appear more recently in major venues [42, 43, 71, 72, 82].
-Luckily, FEMU can also act as a drop-in replacement of OCSSDs for Light-NVM [23] (a host-managed "FEMU ${OC}$ " with the device firmware stripped).
-Table 4 shows the normalized latency improvement of IODA vs. Base at major percentiles across various workloads.
+This reality of real SSD hardware platforms is likely a reason why software-based flash emulators appear more recently in major venues [44, 45, 80, 81, 94].
+Luckily, FEMU can also act as a drop-in replacement of OCSSDs for LightNVM [24] (a host-managed "FEMU ${OC}$ " with the device firmware stripped).
+Table 4 shows the normalized latency improvement of IODA vs. Base at major percentiles across various workloads. - 6.3.3 IODA on Commodity SSDs?
+One might wonder whether IODA can be achieved on commodity SSDs without device-level modifications.
+We ran our TW algorithm, $\mathtt{IOD_3}$ (PL{Win} -only on the host side), on an array of real consumer SSDs.
+We set TW to $100 \mathrm{ms}$, 1 and $10 \mathrm{seconds}$.
+Figure $10 \mathrm{k}$ shows that they are not effective (the three $\mathtt{IOD_3}$ lines in red, brown and dashed blue) and far from the \mathtt{Ideal} line as commercial SSDs do not have the \mathtt{PL}{IO} and \mathtt{PL}{Win} mechanism in place to kindly signal the host for proactive reconstructions.
+[Key result #5]